TomDeSmet/docs/docs/3.x/sites.md

 Similar to Field Groups, Site Groups are for organization only.

+### Site

-You can access the current site's group information using:
+You can access the current site's information using:

 ```twig
 Site ID:            {{ currentSite.id }}